Niall-OLeary/Portfolio/README.md

-# Hi, I'm Niall O'Leary
+# Niall O'Leary - Professional Portfolio

 **Data Analyst | Power BI Developer | Data Engineer**
 Skilled in SQL, Power BI, data modelling and ETL pipelines.
 All with a focus of transforming raw data into actionable business insights.